-Women and minorities have entered higher-paying occupations, but their overall earnings still lag behind those of white men.
+Women and minorities have entered higher paying occupations, but their overall earnings still lag behind those of white men.
 Why?
-Looking nationwide at workers across all employment levels and occupations, Robert Kaufman examines the unexpected ways that prejudice and workplace discrimination continue to plague the labor market.
-Kaufman probes the mechanisms by which race and sex groups are sorted into ""appropriate"" jobs, showing how the resulting segregation undercuts earnings.
-He also uses an innovative integration of ...
+Looking nationwide at workers across all employment levels and occupations, the author examines the unexpected ways that prejudice and workplace discrimination continue to plague the labor market.
+He probes the mechanisms by which race and sex groups are sorted into "appropriate" jobs, showing how the resulting segregation undercuts earnings.
+He also uses an innovative integration of race-sex ...

 Read More